 When we had cravings for American burgers, we headed to Sava Island in the middle of the Sava River to Projekt Burger.
 In the small shack, they crank out gourmet burgers.
 The Lord burger features a thick, juicy patty smothered in barbeque sauce, topped with cheese and American-style bacon…and it just might be better than the burgers we eat in the States.
 For something sweet afterwards, head inside the café to pick a locally made dessert from Pravljicna Hisa.
 Stick with the American theme and get the apple pie (it’s their best one!).

-Slovenia’s craft beer scene is gaining momentum and Kranj is welcoming the revolution.
-While some cafes are reluctant to embrace the craft brew phenomenon and prefer to keep pouring half-liters of big-brand, small-taste Union and Lasko, we found three bars in Kranj that appreciate better tasting brew – Kavka, Terasa and BeerPub – and a brand new brewery, Kranjska Pivnica.
+Slovenia’s craft beer scene is in full swing and Kranj is welcoming the revolution.
+We found three bars in Kranj that appreciate better tasting brew – Kavka, Terasa and BeerPub – and a brand new brewery, Kranjska Pivnica.

 Kavka Bar, located in the old town center on Maistrov trg, was quick to become our favorite spot to imbibe.
 Whether people-watching from the patio, listening to live music or getting cozy in the back nook, Kavka exudes an inviting and relaxed vibe.
 While the beer selection wasn’t the most abundant in town, the local brew they serve just happens to be our most preferred; including Brew Revolt, which they have on draught.